Limenius/symfony-react-sandbox/README.md

 This sandbox uses [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle) to handle authentication in the admin area.

 If you don't plan to use server side rendering in private areas, using JWT is straightforward.
 However, as this is a sandbox, so a place to try things, we have provided an example that works also with server side rendering.
-This involves setting the JWT token in a cookie after the login and extracting the token and validating itthe controller that loads the admin panel.
+This involves setting the JWT token in a cookie after the login and extracting the token and validating it in the controller that loads the admin panel.

 The relevant pieces of code involved are [here](https://github.com/Limenius/symfony-react-sandbox/tree/master/client/js/liform/actions/index.js) and [here](https://github.com/Limenius/symfony-react-sandbox/blob/master/src/AppBundle/Controller/AdminController.php).